mgustran/festival-python/README.md

 `spanish (male & female)`

 `english (male & female)`

-The voices are defined in `configuration.json`, if you want to install other voices, you need to reference new voice in its own lang-gender property.
-If you not sure about the voice name list it with the command  option -s

 You can modify current voices, download more for current and other languages